LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 With the employer repository in place, we will reference this to send object information through the ``EmployerController`` handlers. ``EmployerController`` contains two handlers with missing information.

-#.
-View an individual employer object.

 Your task here is to make use of the ``EmployerRepository`` class in these handlers.

 #.
 Add a private field of ``EmployerRepository`` type called ``employerRepository`` to
    ``EmployerController``.
 Give this field an ``@Autowired`` annotation.